 If your phone suddenly begins turning on and off or starts to install some apps, someone may have compromised your smartphone with a malicious application or spy app and could be attempting to tap your call.

-Receiving weird text messages from unknown sources containing garbled letters is a major sign that someone attempts to interfere with your smartphone.
+Receiving weird text messages from unknown sources containing garbled letters is a major sign that someone has attempted to interfere with your smartphone.
 This means that the infected device is trying to install a malicious application.

 The occurrence of these garbled letters is because some tapping apps receive their commands via coded messages.